-In this paper, we also use hybrid approaches to music recommendation.
-Apart from previous studies, we use the observation that a person may base his/her choice for a song on certain aspects of the song, such as its rhythm or melody.
-We consider audio features of a song according to four different sets (MFCC, MPITCH, BEAT, STFT) obtained using the Marsyas software [opihi.cs.uvic.ca/marsyas] of Tzanetakis [14].
-We do our recommendation computations based on the set of features that clusters the songs a user has listened before as compact as possible, according to an entropy criterion.
+In our hybris music recommendation system, apart from previous studies, we use the observation that a person may base his/her choice for a song on certain aspects of the song, such as its rhythm or melody.
+We consider audio features of a song according to four different sets of feratures (MFCC, MPITCH, BEAT, STFT) obtained using the Marsyas software [opihi.cs.uvic.ca/marsyas] of Tzanetakis [14].
+We use features that can be used to cluster the songs a user has listened to as compact as possible.
+As a measure of compactness, we use an entropy criterion.
 When we recommend a certain number of songs, M, to the user at a certain time, we recommend a certain percentage of songs based on the content of the songs the user has listened to so far and the song and the user clustering in which the user is.
 We recommend the remaining songs based on the popular songs at the time of the recommendation and the user's past history.
 Unlike [10], instead of system-wide weights, we use adaptive weights for each user based on the user's listening history.
+In addition to the algorithms introduced in [17], in this paper we introduce the user group learning based algorithm.